Ocular Hypertension Overview

 - No signs of any ocular disease are present.
 Some eye diseases can increase the pressure inside the eye.

 As mentioned above, increased intraocular pressure can result from other eye conditions.
-However, within this article, ocular hypertension primarily refers to increased intraocular pressure but without any optic nerve damage or vision loss.
+However, within this article, ocular hypertension primarily refers to increased intraocular pressure without any optic nerve damage or vision loss.
 Glaucoma occurs when increased intraocular pressure, optic nerve damage, and vision loss are present.

 - Studies estimate that 3-6 million people in the United States alone, including 4-10% of the population older than 40 years, have intraocular pressures of 21 mm Hg or higher, without detectable signs of glaucomatous damage using current tests.